 A broader discussion of the normal forms is beyond the scope of this article, but, in a nutshell, normalization strives to eliminate duplicate, redundant and derived data values.

-At Fivetran, we often define our data integration workflow as ELT (extract, load, transform), but in reality it’s more like E-t-LT.
-Fivetran performs a small transformation for all of our app connectors that involves a modest amount of cleaning, massaging and reorganizing before the data is loaded into the data warehouse.
+At Fivetran, we often define our data integration workflow as ELT (extract, load, transform), but in reality, it’s more like E-t-LT.
+Fivetran performs a small transformation (t) for all of our app connectors that involves a modest amount of cleaning, massaging and reorganizing before the data is loaded into the data warehouse.

 Normalization is only possible after a large, upfront investment of work to understand the underlying data model of the app.
-The knowledge that is painstakingly gleaned from API documentation, experience using the app and consultation with the app developers, helps us understand the business logic performed by the app and how it represents real-world concepts.
-Then, we identify data columns that are redundant, duplicative, or derived from other values, disaggregate or eliminate them, and construct an entity-relationship model.
+The knowledge that is painstakingly gleaned from API documentation, experience using the app, and consultation with the app developers, helps us understand the business logic performed by the app and how it represents real-world concepts.
+Then, we identify data columns that are redundant, duplicative or derived from other values, disaggregate or eliminate them, and construct an entity-relationship model.

-Every table has a primary key that denotes the basic entity that the table represents and uniquely identifies each row in that table.
-Foreign keys are primary keys from another table.
+Note that every table has a primary key denoting the basic entity that the table represents and uniquely identifies each row in that table.
+Foreign keys are simply primary keys from other tables.
 They connect the entity represented by the primary key with another entity represented in another table.

-One-to-one.
+- One-to-one.
 Two entities can only map onto each other and no other elements.
 A real-world example would be Social Security numbers, which only ever map onto one person.
 In Fivetran ERDs, if we encounter a nested object that has a one-to-one relationship with the main table, we simply flatten its data into columns.

-One-to-many.
-One entity in a table can correspond with multiple records in another table, but not vice-versa.
+- One-to-many: One entity in a table can correspond with multiple records in another table, but not vice-versa.
 An example of one-to-many might be a list of favorite colors and the customers who like them.
 Each color can have many devoted customers, but every customer only has a single favorite.
 If we encounter a nested object that has a one-to-many relationship to the main table, it is turned into a separate table.

-Many-to-many.
+- Many-to-many.
 These relationships are represented in join tables.
 The composite primary key in a join table consists of the primary keys of the two related entities.
 For instance, a person’s shopping habits might bring them to many stores, and each store will have many customers.

 The ERD of a normalized schema allows the app’s underlying data model to be represented in a clear and concise manner.
 All Fivetran ERDs can be found in our documentation.